bskdany/Typemeup/README.md

-# Typemeup
-#### Cybernetically enhanced typing website, with a minimal look and a lot of upcoming features
+# Typemeup, a cybernetically enhanced typing website
 Made it to the [Svelte Community Showcase](https://svelte.dev/blog/whats-new-in-svelte-february-2024) !

 ### Features